 Don’t throw out those old crayons!
 Make beautiful “new” crayons out of the old nubs that nobody want to use anymore.
 These crayon cookies are also a great chubby size for younger children to hold and use.

 - Old crayon nubs

-- Metal cupcake tin: Find a used one at the thrift store and spare your good cookware
+- Metal or silicone cupcake tin: Find a used one at the thrift store and spare your good cookware

 - Lots of fingers for peeling the wrappers from the nubs